Benefits of the H-FABP (AKI) Assay

 Wide measuring range

-The Randox H-FABP has a measuring range of 0.747 – 120ng/ml, for the early detection of clinically important results.
+The Randox H-FABP assay has a measuring range of 0.747 – 120ng/ml, for the comfortable detection of clinically important results.

 The Randox H-FABP assay is available in a liquid ready-to-use format for convenience and ease-of-use.

-Randox offer dedicated H-FABP calibrator and controls, offering a complete testing package.
+Randox offer dedicated H-FABP calibrator and controls for a complete testing package.

 Heart Type Fatty Acid Binding Protein (H-FABP) is well recognised for its clinical utility in the diagnosis of cardiac events.
 More specifically, its low molecular weight and cytoplasmic location enables it to be a highly sensitive, early risk marker of acute coronary syndrome (ACS).
 However, its diagnostic power extends past cardiac concerns as research has found that it also has potential benefit in the diagnosis of cardiac surgery-associated acute kidney injury (CSA-AKI) 1 2.